danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 ### DatabaseCleaner

-With JavaScript drivers, Capybara runs the app server in a separate thread from your tests, so transactions aren’t shared.
+With JavaScript drivers, Capybara runs the app server in a separate thread from your tests, so transactions aren't shared.
 Simply rolling back a transaction at the end of a test won't clean up data seen by both threads.
 This means we need to configure truncation to ensure a clean state between tests.

 Create `features/support/database_cleaner.rb`: